 - A person who is an employee of the Royal Flying Doctor Service (RFDS) who is entering and remaining on the lands for the purposes of medical or dental treatment.

-- A person who is approved by the Department of State Development to enter and remain on the lands for the purposes of providing health care, religious instruction or pastoral care or community services to, or for the benefit of, residents in the Mintabie Town Lease area.
+- A person who is approved by the Department of the Premier and Cabinet to enter and remain on the lands for the purposes of providing health care, religious instruction or pastoral care or community services to, or for the benefit of, residents in the Mintabie Town Lease area.
 A person must give reasonable notice before entering and give details to APY.

 - There may be other people who from time to time may need or wish to remain at Mintabie.
-There is provision for approval to be given by the Department of State Development in consultation with MMPA and APY together with a public notification.
+There is provision for approval to be given by the Department of the Premier and Cabinet in consultation with MMPA and APY together with a public notification.
 These people must give reasonable notice of their need to enter and give their details to APY.

 Access to Mintabie